1890 and the Orphan Teams of Brooklyn

 Brooklyn Wonders, Brooklyn Gladiators

-The Brooklyn Gladiators, known more usually in the papers as Kennedy's Men for manager Jim Kennedy, and Kennedy's Kids elsewhere due to the young age of the manager, were a hastily arranged entry in the American Association of 1890.
+The Brooklyn Gladiators, known more usually in the papers as Kennedy's Men for owner-manager Jim Kennedy, and Kennedy's Kids elsewhere due to his young age, a mere 22, were a hastily arranged entry in the American Association of 1890.
 The Bridegrooms had won the pennant in 1889, but immediately jumped to the National League.
 The Association could not afford to lose a presence in such a large market, so a team was assembled from parts, largely second stringers from other Association clubs, and installed at Wallace's Ridgewood Grounds.
-The team was initially referred to as the Ridgewood Club but, presumably for marketing reasons, soon became known as Brooklyn.
-They began the season poorly, and never gained any momentum.
-As the season wore on, newspaper reports concentrated less on the team's performance and more on Kennedy's complaints about the umpires.
+The team was initially referred to as the Ridgewood Club on occasion, but soon became universally known as Brooklyn.

-Ed Daily, Jumbo Davis
+Ed Daily, Jumbo Davis, Billy O'Brien

 Only Ed Daily won 10 games for the Gladiators, although he lost 15 in the process.
 He also played outfield and stole a remarkable 49 bases in 91 games.
 Other relatively effective players were first baseman Billy O'Brien, whose 108 hits led the squad, and third baseman Jumbo Davis, who hit .303 after being traded from St. Louis.